pumkinisawesome/s-des-cracking/docs/llm_improvement_log.md

 ## File read and write continued

-I asked Github Copilot for it's opinion on whether it would be a good idea to put the file read/write code into its own module, and it agreed, mentioning how Rust is very modular focused.
+I asked GitHub Copilot for it's opinion on whether it would be a good idea to put the file read/write code into its own module, and it agreed, mentioning how Rust is very modular focused.
 I had a bit of a back and forth with it about whether I should use relative or absolute module paths, and it gave me some